aetperf/aetperf.github.io/_posts/2022-10-21-Forward-and-reverse-star-representation-of-a-digraph.md

 ## Forward star and reverse star

 So what do we call forward and reverse star exactly?
 Well this a generalization of the CSR and CSC format, with a pointer vector `indptr` of size `(vertex_count + 1, 1)` and an edge array of size `(edge_count, n_att)`, where `n_att` is the number of edge attributes that we need to store.
 Note that we can store the head and tail indices in this array as edge attributes.
 In the case of forward star, `indptr` is pointing toward the outgoing edges, and in the case of the reverse star, toward the incoming edges.
-Here is a figure with a small example of a forward star, and where the pointer vector is named `point`:
+Here is a figure with a small example of a forward star (where the pointer vector is named `point`):

 <p align="center">
   <img width="800" src="/img/2022-10-21_01/forward_star_example.jpg" alt="forward_star_example">